Akane-Asahi/crackme-py/README.md

 **Why?**
 Get used to edit python programming
 This time you didn't have to program or decode anything to get the flag, but this is the indication that you will have to write your own decode function later.

+Below, is the snipest of my work in the webshell.

 ```
 python crackme.py